FREN251 Intermediate French IV

 - IV.
 Prerequisites

-- FREN250 (C or better) or permission of the Department of Language & Literature
+- FREN250 (C or better) or equivalent or permission of the Department of Language & Literature

 - V. Other Pertinent Information

 Students spend between six and nine hours per week outside of class in activities, such as reviewing vocabulary, reading, completing written exercises, writing compositions, working on pronunciation, preparing oral presentations, and working on other projects, which may include multimedia assignments.